-The Capital Strategy at Warwickshire is more than a plan for investment; it incorporates a comprehensive and funded plan for maintaining, replacing and improving the assists the Council controls.
+Our Capital Strategy for Warwickshire is more than a plan for investment; it incorporates a comprehensive and funded plan for maintaining, replacing and improving the assets the Council controls.

-The Council has responsibility for assets used in service delivery including property, highway infrastructure (roads, footpaths, structures, lighting) and other types of assets.
+The Council has responsibility for assets used in service delivery including property, highway infrastructure (roads, footpaths, structures, lighting) assets and a wide range of vehicles, plant and equipment.
 It is essential to understand the need, utilisation, condition and the investment and operating cost requirements of assets, whether owned or leased.